mattsalt/national-rail-darwin/README.md

 ```
 Similar to getDepartureBoard but shows live arrivals information for a particular station.
 Options:
-filter: Only show trains that have called at the supplied station.
+'filter': Only show trains that have called at the supplied station.
-rows: Maximum number of services to retrieve.
+'rows': Maximum number of services to retrieve.

+#### getServiceDetails
 ```javascript
 rail.getServiceDetails('SERVICE ID', function(err, result){
     //do stuff